jeannetejada/gsbc-intro-web/README.md

 ## About Jeanne

-Jeanne (Jay-anne) Tejada (Te-ha-da) grew up in the Philippines.
+Jeanne (Jay-anne) Tejada (Te-ha-da) was born and raised in the Philippines.
 She didn't get saved until she came to the United States with her family in 2016.
 Little did she know that God would allow her to go to Golden State Baptist College.
 Now, she is a Junior studying a General Major with a Media minor.

 ## Inspiration